FreshRSS/FreshRSS/docs/en/admins/09_AccessControl.md

 ## External Authentication

-You may also use the `HTTP_REMOTE_USER` header to integrate with a your reverse-proxy's authentication.
+You may also use the `Remote-User` or `X-WebAuth-User` header to integrate with a your reverse-proxy’s authentication.

 To enable this feature, you need to add the IP range (in CIDR notation) of your trusted proxy in the `trusted_sources` configuration option.
 To allow only one IPv4, you can use a `/32` like this: `trusted_sources => [ '192.168.1.10/32' ]`.